atharkes/raytracer/README.md

 - Materials: Diffuse, Specular, Dielectric (Snell & Fresnel), Glossy (Phong Shading), etc.
 - Acceleration Structure: SBVH, BVH (SAH, Binning, Split-Ordered-Traversal & BVH rendering)
 - Multithreading: Threadpool with worker threads
-    This framework is by no means an efficient ray tracer, but I did try to make the code part of the features and therefore is hopefully easily digestible.

 #### Controls:
 - Arrow keys:   Rotate Camera